|On this page|

-Specifies the color of the guide geometry.
+The color of the guide geometry.

-Specifies the color of the guide geometry if the object is not moving and has been deactivated by the Bullet Solver.
+The color of the guide geometry if the object is not moving and has been deactivated by the Bullet Solver.

-Bounding box of the object.
+The bounding box of the object.

-Bounding capsule of the object.
+The bounding capsule of the object.

-Bounding cylinder of the object.
+The bounding cylinder of the object.

 Creates a complex shape consisting of Bullet primitives (including boxes, spheres, and cylinders).
 You will need to use the Bake ODE SOP.

-Bounding sphere of the object.
+The bounding sphere of the object.

 A static ground plane.

-Create Convex Hull Per Set Of Connected Primitives
+Create Convex Hull per Set of Connected Primitives

 AutoFit Primitive Boxes, Capsules, Cylinders, Spheres, or Planes to Geometry

 A padding distance between shapes, which is used by the Bullet engine to improve the reliability and performance of the collision detection.
 You may need to scale this value depending on the scale of your scene.
-This padding increases the size of the collision shape, so it is recommended to enable Shrink Collision Geometry to prevent the collision shape from growing.
+This padding increases the size of the collision shape, so it is recommended to turn on Shrink Collision Geometry to prevent the collision shape from growing.

 Shrink Collision Geometry

-Shrinks the collision geometry to prevent the Collision Padding from increasing the effective size of the object.
+When turned on, shrinks the collision geometry to prevent the Collision Padding from increasing the effective size of the object.

 This can improve the simulation’s performance by preventing initially closely-packed collision shapes from interpenetrating, and also removes the gap between objects caused by the Collision Padding.

-Specifies the amount of resizing done by Shrink Collision Geometry.
+The amount of resizing done by Shrink Collision Geometry.
 By default, this value is equal to the Collision Padding so that the resulting size of the collision shape (including the Collision Padding) is the same size as the object’s geometry.